eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 	Marek Cygan and Fedor V. Fomin and Lukasz Kowalik and Daniel Lokshtanov and Daniel Marx and Marcin Pilipczuk and Michal Pilipczuk and Saket Saurabh. *Parameterized Algorithms*.
 Springer International Publishing Switzerland, Cham, Switzerland, 2015.

+[Chinneck2008a]
+	John W. Chinneck. *A Brief Tour of Constraint Programming*, Chapter 4 of Feasibility and Infeasibility in Optimization: Algorithms and Computational Methods, pp. 45--50, in International Series in Operations Research & Management Science, Vol. 118.
+Springer Science+Business Media, LCC, New York, NY, 2008.